JackTrapper/NT-OS-2-Design-Workbook/01 - NT OS2 Kernel Specification.md

 Wait operations also take a processor mode as a parameter which specifies on whose behalf the Wait is actually occurring.
 This is required since executive code itself performs the Wait operation and the previous mode of the processor is not necessarily the correct mode.
 This mode determines what happens when the subject thread is alerted or an APC is queued while the thread is in a Waiting state.

 Each Wait operation also takes a Wait reason as a parameter.
-The Wait reason is an enumerated type supplied by the kernel and is used for debugging system code and for system management functions (i.e., it will be possible to display the reason a thread is in a Waiting state).
+The Wait reason is an enumerated type supplied by the kernel and is used for debugging system code and for system management functions (*i.e.*, it will be possible to display the reason a thread is in a Waiting state).

 Programming interfaces that support wait operations include: